So you want to extend your product line? Open a branch in an up-and-coming neighborhood? Resolve a purchasing inefficiency? Improve customer loyalty?

 What Is Operations?

 Operations is the work of managing the inner workings of your business so it runs as efficiently as possible.
-This can help streamline costs, allowing you to do more with less and reducing the need to secure small business loans.
+This can help streamline costs, allowing you to do more with less and reducing the need to secure a business line of credit or term loan.
 Whether you make products, sell products, or provide services, every small business owner has to oversee the design and management of behind-the-scenes work.

 The specific definition of operations will depend on your industry and the stage your business is in.
 Sometimes, improving operations means thinking strategically about your systems and processes.
 Other times, it means being part of the on-the-ground work to bring every aspect of a project, from tiny to huge, to reality.